Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Although a fear of loud noises is instinctive, a lack of early exposure can play a big role too.
 Here's the thing, early exposure can help pups adjust to loud noises if it's done in a gradual, systematic way.

 Gun dogs as puppies are exposed to the sound of gunshots from an early age so they can habituate to the sound.
 The sound is often used to predict happy events.

 For example, hunters may work on creating pups who become fanatic over the sight and smell of birds.
-Then, they may start shooting at a distance and present a bird right afterwards so that the dog starts associating the sound with the appearance of the birds.
+Then they may start shooting at a distance and present a bird right afterward so that the dog starts associating the sound with the appearance of the birds.